Diane Morrisey Says ‘You Got This’ With Easy Recipes For Connection, Not Perfection

 What legacy do you hope your children and their families carry forward from your approach to food, family, healthy living, and life?

-For women that feel intimidated by cooking perfectly-healthy, “Instagrammable” meals, what would you say are the key “Diane” principles for taking away the stress and cooking nourishing, enjoyable food?
+For women who feel intimidated by cooking perfectly-healthy, “Instagrammable” meals, what would you say are the key “Diane” principles for taking away the stress and cooking nourishing, enjoyable food?

-I would remind them that when I got married, I really didn’t know how to cook at all and that I taught myself and if I can learn, anyone can!
+I would remind them that when I got married, I really didn’t know how to cook at all, and that I taught myself—and if I can learn, anyone can!
 I really feel that cooking is 90% confidence and 10% being able to read a recipe.
 Don’t be afraid!
-Just get there and start trying.
+Just get in there and start trying.
 The more time you spend in the kitchen, the more comfortable you will eventually become and the more confident you will begin to feel.
 And once you feel comfortable and confident in the kitchen, cooking becomes fun and not a chore.
 I also want everyone to empower themselves to riff on a recipe.
-If you find yourself missing one or 2 ingredients in a recipe, don’t be afraid to pivot and use something else.
-The idea of ‘Using what you have to make it your own’ is an incredibly freeing concept and opens up all sorts of possibilities in the kitchen.
+If you find yourself missing one or two ingredients in a recipe, don’t be afraid to pivot and use something else.
+The idea of using what you have to make it your own is an incredibly freeing concept and opens up all sorts of possibilities in the kitchen.

 View this post on Instagram